Pointe shoe: History

 The next substantially different form of pointe shoe appeared in Italy in the late 19th century.
 Dancers like Pierina Legnani wore shoes with a sturdy, flat platform at the front end of the shoe, rather than the more sharply pointed toe of earlier models.
 These shoes also included a box—made of layers of fabric—for containing the toes, and a stiffer, stronger sole.
 They were constructed without nails and the soles were only stiffened at the toes, making them nearly silent.
 By 1880s, shoemaker Salvatore Capezio also improved the construction of pointe shoes after a series of work for repairing pointe shoes.

 The birth of the modern pointe shoe is often attributed to the early 20th-century Russian ballerina Anna Pavlova, who was one of the most famous and influential dancers of her time.
 Pavlova had particularly high, arched insteps, which left her vulnerable to injury when dancing en pointe.
 She also had slender, tapered feet, which resulted in excessive pressure on her big toes.
 To compensate for this, she inserted toughened leather soles into her shoes for extra support and flattened and hardened the toe area to form a box.

 Men have not historically performed in pointe shoes except for comedic effect.
 Examples of this include Les Ballets Trockadero de Monte Carlo, and characters such as Bottom in A Midsummer Night's Dream and the evil stepsisters in Cinderella.

 Controversy

-Pointe shoes employ structural reinforcements in both shank and toe box in an attempt to distribute the dancer's weight load throughout the feet, thus reducing the load on the toes enough to enable the dancer to support all their body weight on fully vertical feet.
+Pointe shoes supposedly employ structural reinforcements in both shank and toe box in an attempt to distribute the dancer's weight load throughout the feet, thus reducing the load on the toes enough to enable the dancer to support all their body weight on fully vertical feet.

-But this belief is disputed.
-Nothing in pointe shoe design prevents a foot’s “slippage,” in which, when en pointe, the dancer’s weight forces their foot down into the shoe until their big toe meets the end of the toe box.
+But this claim is disputed.
+Nothing in pointe shoe design prevents a foot’s "slippage", in which, when en pointe, the dancer’s weight forces their foot down into the shoe until their big toe meets the end of the toe box.
 Measurements have shown that most of the dancer's weight en pointe is borne by the big toe(s) regardless of the length of the second toe.
 Hence, such reinforcements cannot and do not distribute the weight load throughout the foot as claimed.